karanpratapsingh/system-design/README.md

 ### Dynamic

 A dynamic IP address changes from time to time and is not always the same.
 It has been assigned by a [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server.
-Dynamic IP addresses are the most common type of internet protocol addresses.
+Dynamic IP addresses are the most common type of internet protocol address.
 They are cheaper to deploy and allow us to reuse IP addresses within a network as needed.

 _Example: They are more commonly used for consumer equipment and personal use._